A proof of Dolbeault geometric Langlands for $\mathrm{GL}_2$ with reduced spectral curves: Whittaker normalization for G=GL2

 The map $h$ is flat and surjective, see~\cite[Theorem~2.2.4]{BD0}.
 On the other hand, the virtual dimension of a fiber of $\ev_2$ is one by Lemma~\ref{lem:qsmooth}, and it equals the dimension of its classical truncation.
-Indeed from the exact sequence (\ref{exact:LEQ0}), we see that $\Hom(E, \mathcal{O}_x)$ is at most two-dimensional, hence $\Hom(E, \mathcal{O}_x)/\mathbb{G}_m$ for the scaling action of $\mathbb{G}_m$ is at most one-dimensional.
+Indeed from the exact sequence (\ref{exact:LEQ0}), we see that $\Hom(E, \mathcal{O}_x)$ is at most two-dimensional, hence $\Hom(E, \mathcal{O}_x)/\mathbb{G}_m$ for the scaling action of $\mathbb{G}_m$ is at most one-dimensional (and zero-dimensional if $x\in \cC_b$ is a smooth point).
 It follows that the fibers of $\ev_2$ are one-dimensional on $h^{-1}(U)$ for an open neighborhood $b\in U \subset \cB$.
 Therefore the fibers of (\ref{map:heckeB}) are classical in a neighborhood of $b\in \cB$; this does not happen if there is an irreducible component of $\cHecke$ which is not dominant onto $\cB$ in a neighborhood of $b\in \cB$.
-Therefore we obtain the lemma. \end{proof} The map (\ref{iota}) corresponds to an exact sequence in $\Coh^{\heartsuit}(\cC_{\Delta})$ where $\cC_{\Delta}:=\cC\times_{\cB}\Delta$
+Therefore we obtain the lemma. \end{proof} \begin{remark} From the proof of the above lemma, the stack $\cHecke$ is classical.
+Indeed $\cH$ is classical and quasi-smooth, the stack $\cHecke$ is quasi-smooth, and the classical truncations of the fibers of $\ev_2$ has the expected dimension one; this implies that $\cHecke^{\mathrm{cl}}$ has the expected dimension, hence $\cHecke$ is classical. \end{remark} The map (\ref{iota}) corresponds to an exact sequence in $\Coh^{\heartsuit}(\cC_{\Delta})$ where $\cC_{\Delta}:=\cC\times_{\cB}\Delta$

 such that each term is flat over $\Delta$, and restricts to the sequence (\ref{EprimeEOx}) at $0\in \Delta$.

 Let $\tau_i$ for $i=1, 2$ be the composition

 We set $\cH_{\Delta}:=\Delta\times_{\cB}\cH$ and define